Britain resumes tradition of sending outcasts to the colonies - The Beaverton

 – British Parliament has passed a law that will resume the practice of sending its criminals, debtors, society’s rejects, and Harry to the colonies by penal shipment or banishment.

-The law, which was given Royal Assent by Her Majesty Queen Elizabeth II, coincides with the imminent arrival of Prince of Sussex to the Dominion of Canada where he will now reside.
+The law, which was given Royal Assent by Her Majesty Queen Elizabeth II, coincides with the imminent arrival of Prince of Sussex to the Dominion of where he will now reside.

 Canadians expressed a mix of disappointment and resentment that the country will be used as a dumping ground for outcasts.